Are you a hardcore Bitcoiner? Here are 5 things you can do to help your precoiner and newcoiner friends:

 Good luck out there Bitcoiners!
 Remember, there’s nobody coming to save us.
 It’s on us.
 So get out there and be the Bitcoin Guy or Girl for your friends and family.

-Lastly, follow us @ministryofnodes, @_k3tan, @stephanlivera and if you’re in Australia, check out our workshops if you want further in person guidance.
+Lastly, follow us @ministryofnodes, @_k3tan, @stephanlivera and if you’re in Australia, check out our webinars if you want further guidance.
 Email us at email@example.com or firstname.lastname@example.org if you’d like a private education session.